techidaily/site-ios-pokemon-go/source/_posts/what-legendaries-are-in-pokemon-platinum-on-apple-iphone-14-plus-drfone-by-drfone-virtual-ios.md

 <span class="atpl-alsoreadstyle">Also read:</span>
 <div><ul>
-<li><a href="https://video-screen-grab.techidaily.com/new-2024-approved-secure-and-sync-your-cinematic-recordings-across-platforms/"><u>[New] 2024 Approved Secure and Sync Your Cinematic Recordings Across Platforms</u></a></li>
+<li><a href="https://youtube-data.techidaily.com/024-approved-digital-design-trends-to-avoid-in-your-youtube-banners/"><u>[New] 2024 Approved Digital Design Trends to Avoid in Your YouTube Banners</u></a></li>
-<li><a href="https://fox-glue.techidaily.com/updated-2024-approved-crafting-perfect-first-impressions-on-any-device/"><u>[Updated] 2024 Approved Crafting Perfect First Impressions on Any Device</u></a></li>
-<li><a href="https://facebook-video-share.techidaily.com/updated-consistent-viewing-automatic-youtube-video-playback-on-tv-for-2024/"><u>[Updated] Consistent Viewing Automatic YouTube Video Playback on TV for 2024</u></a></li>
-<li><a href="https://screen-activity-recording.techidaily.com/updated-deep-dive-ultimate-ice-cream-viewer-analysis/"><u>[Updated] Deep Dive Ultimate Ice Cream Viewer Analysis</u></a></li>
+<li><a href="https://visual-screen-recording.techidaily.com/updated-exclusive-list-of-8-leading-android-group-calling-apps-for-2024/"><u>[Updated] Exclusive List of 8 Leading Android Group Calling Apps for 2024</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/a-comprehensive-guide-to-mastering-ipogo-for-pokemon-go-on-apple-iphone-14-pro-max-drfone-by-drfone-virtual-ios/"><u>A Comprehensive Guide to Mastering iPogo for Pokémon GO On Apple iPhone 14 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/15-best-strongest-pokemon-to-use-in-pokemon-go-pvp-leagues-for-apple-iphone-6s-drfone-by-drfone-virtual-ios/"><u>15 Best Strongest Pokémon To Use in Pokémon GO PvP Leagues For Apple iPhone 6s | Dr.fone</u></a></li>
-<li><a href="https://win-howtos.techidaily.com/decoding-the-mystery-behind-failed-windows-update-downloads-restore-your-pcs-update-functionality/"><u>Decoding the Mystery Behind Failed Windows ^Update Downloads - Restore Your PC's Update Functionality!</u></a></li>
-<li><a href="https://technical-tips.techidaily.com/guarantee-safe-emails-with-this-easy-to-follow-gmail-whitelisting-tutorial/"><u>Guarantee Safe Emails with This Easy-to-Follow Gmail Whitelisting Tutorial</u></a></li>
+<li><a href="https://fox-web3.techidaily.com/1728505564028-pdf-pdf/"><u>恢复无法保存的 PDF 文件 | 处理已剪切PDF的技巧</u></a></li>
+<li><a href="https://android-unlock.techidaily.com/how-to-bypass-android-lock-screen-using-emergency-call-on-samsung-galaxy-a24-by-drfone-android/"><u>How to Bypass Android Lock Screen Using Emergency Call On Samsung Galaxy A24?</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/here-are-different-ways-to-find-pokemon-go-trainer-codes-to-add-to-your-account-on-apple-iphone-15-pro-drfone-by-drfone-virtual-ios/"><u>Here are Different Ways to Find Pokemon Go Trainer Codes to Add to Your Account On Apple iPhone 15 Pro | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-4-solution-to-get-rid-of-pokemon-fail-to-detect-location-on-apple-iphone-15-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, 4 solution to get rid of pokemon fail to detect location On Apple iPhone 15 Pro | Dr.fone</u></a></li>
+<li><a href="https://fake-location.techidaily.com/in-2024-a-detailed-guide-on-faking-your-location-in-mozilla-firefox-on-itel-s23plus-drfone-by-drfone-virtual-android/"><u>In 2024, A Detailed Guide on Faking Your Location in Mozilla Firefox On Itel S23+ | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/how-to-use-pokemon-emerald-master-ball-cheat-on-apple-iphone-14-pro-max-drfone-by-drfone-virtual-ios/"><u>How to Use Pokémon Emerald Master Ball Cheat On Apple iPhone 14 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-how-to-come-up-with-the-best-pokemon-team-on-apple-iphone-12-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, How to Come up With the Best Pokemon Team On Apple iPhone 12 Pro Max? | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-4-solution-to-get-rid-of-pokemon-fail-to-detect-location-on-apple-iphone-12-pro-max-drfone-by-drfone-virtual-ios/"><u>In 2024, 4 solution to get rid of pokemon fail to detect location On Apple iPhone 12 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-latest-way-to-get-shiny-meltan-box-in-pokemon-go-mystery-box-on-apple-iphone-7-drfone-by-drfone-virtual-ios/"><u>In 2024, Latest way to get Shiny Meltan Box in Pokémon Go Mystery Box On Apple iPhone 7 | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-additional-tips-about-sinnoh-stone-for-apple-iphone-12-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, Additional Tips About Sinnoh Stone For Apple iPhone 12 Pro | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-ultimate-guide-to-get-the-meltan-box-pokemon-go-for-apple-iphone-6s-drfone-by-drfone-virtual-ios/"><u>In 2024, Ultimate guide to get the meltan box pokemon go For Apple iPhone 6s | Dr.fone</u></a></li>
-<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-here-are-different-ways-to-find-pokemon-go-trainer-codes-to-add-to-your-account-on-apple-iphone-12-mini-drfone-by-drfone-virtual-ios/"><u>In 2024, Here are Different Ways to Find Pokemon Go Trainer Codes to Add to Your Account On Apple iPhone 12 mini | Dr.fone</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/in-2024-will-pokemon-go-ban-the-account-if-you-use-pgsharp-on-apple-iphone-12-pro-drfone-by-drfone-virtual-ios/"><u>In 2024, Will Pokémon Go Ban the Account if You Use PGSharp On Apple iPhone 12 Pro | Dr.fone</u></a></li>
-<li><a href="https://review-topics.techidaily.com/in-2024-how-to-change-spotify-location-after-moving-to-another-country-on-realme-c67-5g-drfone-by-drfone-virtual-android/"><u>In 2024, How to Change Spotify Location After Moving to Another Country On Realme C67 5G | Dr.fone</u></a></li>
-<li><a href="https://tiktok-video-recordings.techidaily.com/in-2024-ultimate-earnings-prediction-top-6-tiktok-tools/"><u>In 2024, Ultimate Earnings Prediction Top 6 TikTok Tools</u></a></li>
-<li><a href="https://technical-tips.techidaily.com/navigating-ethernet-options-how-cat5-and-cat6-cables-compare/"><u>Navigating Ethernet Options: How Cat5 and Cat6 Cables Compare</u></a></li>
+<li><a href="https://extra-resources.techidaily.com/mastering-batch-background-erasure-in-affinity-photo/"><u>Mastering Batch Background Erasure in Affinity Photo</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/most-asked-questions-about-pokemon-go-battle-league-rewards-on-apple-iphone-13-pro-max-drfone-by-drfone-virtual-ios/"><u>Most Asked Questions about Pokemon Go Battle League Rewards On Apple iPhone 13 Pro Max | Dr.fone</u></a></li>
+<li><a href="https://eaxpv-info.techidaily.com/overcome-your-portable-charger-woes-with-the-affordable-20-anker-power-bank-insights-from-zdnet/"><u>Overcome Your Portable Charger Woes with the Affordable $20 Anker Power Bank - Insights From ZDNet</u></a></li>
+<li><a href="https://techidaily.com/the-way-to-get-back-lost-call-history-from-xiaomi-mix-fold-3-by-fonelab-android-recover-call-logs/"><u>The way to get back lost call history from Xiaomi Mix Fold 3</u></a></li>
+<li><a href="https://techno-recovery.techidaily.com/ultimate-guide-resolving-the-phase0exception-stop-error-0x00000078/"><u>Ultimate Guide: Resolving the PHASE0_EXCEPTION - Stop Error 0X00000078</u></a></li>
+<li><a href="https://ios-pokemon-go.techidaily.com/why-does-the-pokemon-go-battle-league-not-available-on-apple-iphone-7-drfone-by-drfone-virtual-ios/"><u>Why does the pokemon go battle league not available On Apple iPhone 7 | Dr.fone</u></a></li>
 </ul></div>